304 North Cardinal St.

 Planting Canada lilies

 Planting Canada lilies is a great way to add color and beauty to your garden.
 These beautiful flowers are native to North America, so they’re well-suited for the climate in this region.
+Fall and spring are the best times to plant them.
 When planting Canada lilies, it’s important to choose the right soil type and provide adequate sun exposure.

 Soil type